s2n-cnit/104779-internet_programming/2024-03-11-validation_test/README.md

    Just you can follow the code of the server.
 2. The server is listening in port *65432*.
 3. The client should allow to ask the command to send to the server from the user.
+4. Only one command is not listed in the help response from the server.
+Which one is it?

 ![That's All Folks!](assets/thats_all_folks.jpg "That's All Folks!")